Donate

 Circles of support

-Read this topic sheet to understand how to set up a circle of support (also known as circle of friends) around your relative to share caring responsibilities.
+Read this topic sheet to understand what a circle of support (also known as circle of friends) is, and how they work to support your relative with a learning disability.

 Do I have to do this alone?